The cost of disengagement is around $450-$550 billion each year! [Source: Haiilo]

 Such a culture can lead to increased job satisfaction and a more engaged workforce.

-We've discussed several drivers of employee engagement.
-Now let's go over some tips that you can implement and apply to ensure maximum effectiveness of employee engagement drivers.
+Apart from paying them well, which is a no-brainer, here are some tips that you can implement and apply to ensure maximum effectiveness of your employee engagement initiatives.

 1. Collect Regular Feedback and Act On It